awslabs/data-solutions-framework-on-aws/examples/spark-data-lake/README.md

 # Spark Data Lake example

-In this example, we build a Data Lake and process aggregations from the NY taxi dataset with Spark application.
+In this example, we build a Data Lake and process aggregations from the NY taxi dataset with a Spark application.
 This `README` is a step-by-step deployment guide.
 You can read more details about this example solution in the [documentation](https://awslabs.github.io/aws-data-solutions-framework/)

 We are using a self-contained application where developers can manage both business code (Spark code in `./spark` folder), and the infrastructure code (AWS CDK code in `./infra` folder).